DavJCosby/sled/README.md

 - It does not interface directly with your GPIO pins to control your LED hardware.
 Each project will be different, so it's up to you to bring your own glue.
 Check out the [Raspberry Pi example](https://github.com/DavJCosby/spatial_led_examples/tree/main/raspberry_pi) to get an idea what that might look like.
 - It does not allow you to represent your LEDs in 3D space.
 Could be a fun idea in the future, but it's just not planned for the time being.

-> This project is still somewhat early in development so please report any bugs you discover!
-Pull requests are more than welcome!

 See the [spatial_led_examples](https://github.com/DavJCosby/spatial_led_examples) repository for examples of Sled in action!

 ## The Basics